The fat around the heart increases the risk of heart failure - the practice of healing

 Heart fat is poorly linked to BMI

 Additionally, the researchers found that body mass index (BMI) could only give a poor to moderate indication of the presence of excessive pericardial fat.
-Excessive accumulation of fat around the heart occurred not only in obese participants, but also in obese and lean people.
+Excessive fat accumulation around the heart not only occurred in obese participants, but also in lean and overweight people.

 Dr. said.
 Kenchaya.
 More studies are needed to confirm results.
 In the opinion of the working group, future research should also address the question of whether interventions such as healthy eating or exercise can reduce or avoid fat deposits around the heart.
 (Fb)